arcticoder/artificial-gravity-field-generator/README.md

 All repository references and numerical figures in this README summarize model-derived results, demonstration runs, or planned integration work.
 The codebase is intended as a research/testbed resource; it is not a production control system and does not by itself constitute validated operational hardware.

+## Scope, Validation & Limitations

+- **Research-stage results:** Content in this README and linked artifacts are research outputs and demonstration results.
+Treat numerical values and performance claims as provisional model- or simulation-derived findings rather than validated engineering specifications.
+- **Reproducibility:** Reproduction steps, environment details, and raw outputs (where available) are linked from `docs/benchmarks.md` and `docs/UQ-notes.md`.
+If a claim lacks an explicit UQ artifact, consider it provisional and prioritize reproduction and independent verification.
+- **Uncertainty & assumptions:** Many results depend on solver settings, boundary conditions, and selected parameter sweeps.
+Review the referenced configuration files and UQ materials before using reported numbers for downstream design or decision-making.
+- **Safety & compliance:** This repository contains research code and analysis; it is not a certified safety system.
+Any physical experimentation or hardware integration requires formal V&V, compliance review, and institutional approvals.

 ## Summary — Research-Stage Results and Caveats

 This repository provides example implementations, analysis scripts, and integration tests intended to support reproducible research into LQG-informed artificial gravity models.
 Reported numbers (efficiency improvements, energy factors, timings) are outputs from specific simulation configurations and may not generalize outside the stated assumptions.